Rondelyn/CITS3403-Project/README.md

 To install make a virtual enviroment and then install requirements.txt (using pip install -r requirements.txt) When running flask run if it doesnt run if you use the command python -m flask run To run it successfully you need to type: flask --app YOUR_WORKING_DIRECTRY_TO_PROJECTIFY.PY run.
 To do this right click on the projectify.py file and click copy path, use this path in the command in the termainal.
+Before you run the applicaiton discovery must be set to find the secret key.
+From this link it will tell you which commad you should us for your computer https://flask.palletsprojects.com/en/1.1.x/cli/.
+Replace the FLASK_APP with RATE_MY_FIT_SECRET_KEY_12 when you run.
 ## Instructions for tests:
 To run the tests run the command in the terminal: python -m unittest tests/unit.py.
 This will run the unit tests automatically using a data base created in the memory.